caepa/caepa.github.io/_forms/ann-deditz-scholarship.md

   * Application response (300 words max), see application for description {: .browser-default }

-Submissions are due August 31, 2016
+Submissions are due September 23, 2016

 If you have questions, please contact [admin@caepa.org](mailto:admin@caepa.org).